What is Low-E Glass? Types, Benefits, Costs & ROI Explained

 Quick Answer

-Low-E glass is an energy-efficient window glass with a microscopically thin coating that reflects infrared heat and blocks UV rays while allowing visible light inside.
+Low-E glass is window glass coated with a thin metallic layer.
+This coating reflects heat and blocks UV rays while allowing light to pass through.
+It cuts heating and cooling costs by 20–30%, improves comfort, and protects furniture from fading.

 What is Low-E Glass?